eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/features/client-native.md

 queryB.combinedWith(queryC);
 ```

-The query matches, if all shell-related queries match and ,if there are also queries to submodel content (path starts with *"submodelDescriptors."*), there is at least one submodel that matches all submodel queries.
+The query is successful if all shell-related queries match and, for queries targeting submodel content, at least one submodel satisfies all submodel queries.
+Queries targeting submodel content are indicated by paths starting with `submodelDescriptors`.